 The Cowboy Wore A Kilt

-When Scottish oil executive Declan MacLeod books a week’s stay at the Bar J bed and breakfast, ranch owner Claudia Jensen finds herself interested in a guy for the first time in years.
+When Scottish executive Declan MacLeod books a week’s stay at the Bar J bed and breakfast, ranch owner Claudia Jensen finds herself noticing a guy for the first time in years.
 Declan’s job is to buy the Bar J out from under Claudia, though, and she is not at all interested in selling.
-Sparks fly in the Canyon, when love rides in, Texas style!
+Sparks fly in Texas, when the cowboy wears a kilt!

 Enjoy An Excerpt